Charles Lucien Léandre: Work and career

 He died in 1934 in his Caulaincourt street studio, in Montmartre.

-Honors
+Honours

 Léandre won a bronze medal at the Exposition Universelle in 1889 for a large size painting: la Mère ou « Dormio cor meum vigilat » ("Je dors mais mon coeur veille").
 In 1900, at the next Exposition Universelle, he was among the five lithographic artists selected to achieve two compositions on a selected theme; he received a gold medal at this contest.

-He was created a knight of the Legion of Honour.
+He was created a Knight of the Legion of Honour.
 In 1921, he got the Medal of Honour of the Société des artistes français, in the engraving section, one of the more important honorary awards an artist could obtain in Paris.
 In 1925, Charles Léandre was promoted an Officer of the Legion of Honour.